Content Creators

 Deleting the collection #

-A collection can be delete by a Third Party manager only if the collection has no published wearables.
+A collection can be delete by its owner only if the collection has no published wearables.

 To delete Linked Wearable Collection follow these steps: